 But if you want the real mid-market rate itself, another option is coming.
-You’ll soon be able to get a TransferWise debit Mastercard in the US.
+You can also get the TransferWise debit card, so you can withdraw cash from ATMs, and pay for goods and services wherever you are in the world.
 Using money in your TransferWise borderless multi-currency account, in which you can hold 40+ international currencies, you’ll be able to use the real local currency during your trip, having converted your US dollars at the mid-market rate.

 There are no foreign transaction fees, the conversion fees are typically between 0.35% and 2.85%, and — like the borderless account itself — there’s no monthly or yearly fee at all.
 True, you don’t get points — but you do get great value for money.